 Every one of the Commonwealth realms is a fully-fledged independent country and a member of the U.N., despite sharing the same queen.
 So how does that work?
 Each country has separately and independently designated Elizabeth II (and her royal line) as its head of state, and the British parliament has no authority whatsoever over the governments of any of the other realms.
 In a certain legal sense, these 16 countries just happen to have chosen the same family to form their monarchy.

 To show this independence, each realm calls the queen by its own national title - she is not only the the Queen of England, but the Queen of Australia, the Queen of Canada, the Queen of the Bahamas, etc. As for Her Majesty, she's been said to be "equally at home in all of her realms".
-But since she has only has one physical body, she still mainly lives in the oldest one: the U.K. In her other countries, she's represented on an everyday basis by appointed viceroys (the highest-level viceroys are called governors-general).
+But since she has only has one physical body, she still mainly lives in the oldest realm: the U.K. In her other countries, she's represented on an everyday basis by appointed viceroys (the highest-level viceroys are called governors-general).

 But if they're all controlled by the same person, isn't that like being one country?